tiuweehan/CVWO/deployment/README.md

-# Deploy your Application on DigitalOcean
+# Operations and DevOps Guide

 This guide is meant for students who are interested in deploying their applications to the cloud.